Career and Technical Education (CTE)

 Minnesota Career and Technical Education organizes the 14 federally defined career clusters—each composed of several career pathways—into five career fields.

 It is important to note that there is overlap between many of the licenses and career fields, depending on the skill being taught and the context of the career.
-For example: veterinary medicine is both an agricultural career and a health science career; welding exists in both industrial and agricultural fields.
+For example: veterinary medicine is both an agricultural career and a healthcare career; welding exists in both manufacturing and agricultural fields.
 A license can often teach content in more than one career field, and skills and specific courses are found within several licenses depending upon the career application.

 Minnesota CTE Licensure Fields

-The career-specific licenses include the CTE Core Skills requirement to address the philosophy and program management aspects of CTE, including the integrated CTE curricular components below, while these concepts are embedded in the broad-based agriculture, business, and FCS licenses.
-Work-Based Learning (WBL) and Social-Emotional Learning (SEL)/Leadership are not full licensure areas, rather they are “center of the wheel” essential elements of a CTE program.
+The career-specific licenses include the CTE Core Skills requirement to address the philosophy and program management aspects of CTE, including the integrated CTE Career Ready Practices below, while these concepts are embedded in the broad-based agriculture, business, and family & consumer sciences licenses.
+Technical Work-Based Learning (WBL) and Professional Attitudes/Leadership are not full licensure areas, rather they are “center of the wheel” essential elements of a CTE program.
 Minnesota has a WBL endorsement-160000 that can be applied to a CTE license.